52nd Air Defense Artillery Brigade participates in Exercise Southern Shield

-Leaders of 52nd Air Defense Artillery Brigade speak about their unit's performance in Exercise Southern Shield, and the importance of protecting NATO air space, Nov.
-17, 2024, Romania.
-Exercise Southern Shield underscores the importance of integrated and interoperable air and missile defense.
-No one nation can do it alone, and exercises like this demonstrate that the collective Romanian and the United States air defense capabilities and capacity are stronger together.
+Leaders of 52d Air Defense Brigade discuss their unit’s performance during Exercise Southern Shield and emphasize the importance of NATO airspace, Nov.
+27, 2024, in Romania.
+The exercise highlights the value of integrated and interoperable air and missile defense capabilities, demonstrating how the collective air defense capabilities of Romania and the United States are stronger together.

 |Date Taken: